 All robots must have a stable handle to hold and to lift them.
 The handle must be easily accessible, for example on top of the robot.
-The dimensions of the handle may exceed the 22 cm hight limitation.
-The weight includs the robot and the handle.
+The dimensions of the handle may exceed the 22 cm height limitation.
 The handle must not be used to mount components of the robot.